 Iron is an essential nutrient needed by plants to function.
-Chelated iron is a water soluble iron supplement plants can easily use.
+Chelated iron like this is water soluble, and iron supplements on plants are easy to apply.
 But we’re getting ahead of ourselves.

 Iron is used up in some of the most vital functions of plants, such as:

 For this reason, plants cannot function as they should without the presence of iron or iron supplementation.
 Iron chelate for plants is a great solution.

 The symptoms of iron deficiencies in plants can be spotted with yellow leaves, usually between the dark green veins, which gives the leaf a spidery look.
 Plants and leaves lack that “healthy green” appearance.

 This is commonly referred to as lime chlorosis or iron chlorosis.
 With time, the leaves appear whitish and start to die, resulting in stunted growth of the entire plant.